-We create buildings that are quiet, powerful, intelligent and beautiful.
+We aspire to create buildings that are quiet, powerful, intelligent and beautiful.
 Buildings that are rooted and erected from the depths of the past into the future.
 Gradually deepen, understood and loved over the passage of time.

 We believe in buildings realized through passion, understanding and a sense of intimacy with the site, its potential, and the people who bring life to it.

 Gil Even‐Tsur is an architect, designer and an educator.

 At an early age Gil was active in the arts, playing the saxophone and practicing music at the Jerusalem Academy of Music and Dance.

 After receiving his Bachelor of Architecture from City College of New York School of Architecture (Magna